John Kennedy Toole

 Toole's novels remained unpublished during his lifetime.
 Some years after his death by suicide, Toole's mother brought the manuscript of A Confederacy of Dunces to the attention of the novelist Walker Percy, who ushered the book into print.
 In 1981 Toole was posthumously awarded the Pulitzer Prize for Fiction.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "John Kennedy Toole" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "John Kennedy Toole" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.